qibinlou/Whistle/README.md

 ## Features

-- **AI-Powered Dictation**: Convert your speech to text quickly and accurately, powered by advanced AI models such as OpenAI's Whisper model
+- **AI-Powered Dictation**: Convert your speech to text quickly and accurately, powered by advanced AI models such as OpenAI's Whisper model and `gpt-4o-transcribe` model
 - **System-Wide Hotkeys**: Activate dictation from anywhere with customizable keyboard shortcuts
 - **Configurable Settings**:
   - Enable/disable dictation